 However, only a few academic articles have considered the political identity of Chinese Indonesians from the point of view of popular films.
-Examples include Heryanto's (2008) article "Popular Culture in Indonesia: Fluid Identities in Post-Authoritarian Politics" on citizenship and Chinese Indonesians in post-1998 films, Teo's (2018) dissertation Recuperation and Fragmented Identity: Chinese Stories in Contemporary Indonesian Film on the use of Chinese stories in contemporary Indonesian cinema, and Zamzamy and Kusuma's (2017) analysis of "Transformation of Chinese Ethnic Culture Identity in Indonesian Film Post-Reformation (Narrative Analysis Studies of Film Ngenest and Cek Toko Sejual by Ernest Prakasa)."
+Examples include Heryanto's (2008) article "Popular Culture in Indonesia: Fluid Identities in Post-Authoritarian Politics" on citizenship and Chinese Indonesians in post-1998 films, Teo's (2018) dissertation Recuperation and Fragmented Identity: Chinese Stories in Contemporary Indonesian Film on the use of Chinese stories in contemporary Indonesian Film on the use of Chinese Ethnic Culture Identity in Indonesian Film Post-Reformation (Narrative Analysis Studies of Film Ngenest and Cek Toko Sejual by Ernest Prakasa)."
 None of these articles extensively discuss the four films considered in this study.
 In doing so, this study tries to contribute to the diversity of writings on Chinese Indonesians, especially within the discourse on the political identity of the ethnic Chinese.